Six Misconceptions that Can Jeopardize Nutrient Management

-Water pH affects media pH in peat-based media
+Water pH Affects mMedia pH in Peat-Based Media

 In reality, the main factors that affect media pH are water alkalinity, lime added to the media, acidity or basicity of fertilizers, and the response of the roots to uptake of hydrogen and hydroxyl ions.
 Alkalinity is a measure of the capacity of the water to resist changes in pH, whereas the pH of the water is simply a measure of the acidity or basicity of the irrigation water.
 It is thus the alkalinity – not the pH – of the water that exerts the greatest effect on growing medium fertility and plant nutrition.

 All Forms of Nitrogen Are the Same